EnigmaVSSUT/Induction-2025/Open_Source/Task/swati/README.txt

 Registration Number : 2402081010

-Branch : Computer Science and engineering with specialization in artificial intelligence and machine learing
+Branch : Computer Science and engineering with specialization in artificial intelligence and machine learning

 Domain : Cyber Security , AI/ML